nrwl/ci/README.md

     pnpm-version: ""

     # [OPTIONAL] If you want to provide specific install commands to use when installing dependencies
     # you can do that here.
-If you do not specify one, it will check for the configured package manager
-    # (yarn, pnpm, or npm are currenctly supported) and run `npm ci` or `yarn install --frozen-lockfile`.
+The default install step is not executed when this input is given.
     install-commands: ""
 ```